dougbutner/web-4/README.md

 Decentralized web.
 Open-source applications exist in distributed networks instead of a central server.
 This unfederated model trades control and censorship ability for freedom and lack of opinion.

  - **Web 4**
 Time web.
 Enabling meaningful layers on top of current socioeconomic systems built on time-minted crypto versatile which gains utility in how it is spent.
 Open source, unfederated biocryptography takes government and corporate oversight out of the picture.
-Intentional degradation of information changes blockchain paradigms and
+Intentional degradation of information changes blockchain paradigms and empowers time-based information models.

 Today, the top 100 websites by traffic are [all](https://www.alexa.com/topsites) web 2 websites.
 The web 2 paradigm fits closely with the wider environment of corporate-owned information federation.